Stephen White, Ph.D.

 In this feature, we offer a written statement suitable for posting that describes the process of case management decision making.
 The issues are much the same for workplaces, and the draft can be adapted to other organizational settings.
 Providing such a written explanation may help to dampen some of the confusion and anxiety commonly encountered while managing cases.
 Many campus (and workplace) teams that we train state that they only post their violence-prevention policy and how to contact the organization’s safety resources, but strive to better explain what they do and why.
 Although challenging to do so, it is best to keep such explanations as succinct as possible, and to also remember that the targeted audience is consumers of our services, not practitioners.

-The template that follows may be used by behavioral intervention teams (BIT for short, as they are often referred to in academic settings ), and modified with edits that fit their own campus context, culture and practices.
+The template that follows may be used by campus threat management teams (TMTs for short, as they are often referred to in academic settings, among other titles), and modified with edits that fit their own campus context, culture and practices.
 For example, an organization may want to include threats of suicide in its reporting and response protocol, or more specifics about sexual assaults.

 Please note that a statement such as this one, posted on an internal website, assumes or implies that a certain high standard of practice is in place at the host institution, reflecting contemporary threat assessment principles, practiced by the organization’s trained and experienced professionals who work collaboratively.
 Conferring with your program stakeholders and legal representatives before posting such a statement is in order.